MUTANT: A Recipe for Multilingual Tokenizer Design: Experiments and Results

-We then continually pretrained the LLaMA-3.2-IST model, keeping just the embedding and LM head layers trainable, on a 40B-token corpus comprising English, Indic, code, and mathematics (see Appendix for details).
-As seen in Table~\ref{tab:retok}, the LLaMA-3.2-IST model performs competitively with the original LLaMA-3.2-ORIG.
-This suggests that, in addition to pretraining-from-scratch settings, an optimized multilingual tokenizer, such as IndicSuperTokenizer, could also be leveraged in opensource models through CPT (Continual Pretraining~\citep{chen2024towards}) leading to significant throughput gains (as seen in Table~\ref{tab:model-latency}) while maintaining the original model quality.
+We then continually pretrained the LLaMA-3.2-MUTANT-Indic model, keeping just the embedding and LM head layers trainable, on a 40B-token corpus comprising English, Indic, code, and mathematics (see Appendix for details).
+As seen in Table~\ref{tab:retok}, the LLaMA-3.2-MUTANT-Indic model performs competitively with the original LLaMA-3.2-ORIG.
+This suggests that, in addition to pretraining-from-scratch settings, an optimized multilingual tokenizer, such as MUTANT-Indic, could also be leveraged in opensource models through CPT (Continual Pretraining~\citep{chen2024towards}) leading to significant throughput gains (see Table~\ref{tab:model-latency}).